shadmoney/generate-frontend-polygon-id-issuer/README.md

 npm run dev
 ````

-(Optional) Add and commit any visual changes you want to make.
+(Optional) Add and commit any visual changes you want to make. edit

 ## Deploy your site with Vercel